emacs-vs/cognitive-complexity/README.md

 eask lint package
 ```

-*P.S.
+*📝 P.S.
 For more information, find the Eask manual at https://emacs-eask.github.io/.*

 ## How to add an analysis rules?